leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 error if the right-hand side of the definition does not have a matching type.

-[chris] I like "The general form of a definition", you should use that language when introducing `fun` earlier.

 The right hand side `bar` can be any expression, not just a lambda.
 So `def` can also be used to simply name a value like this: